>

 🕑

-In General Graph, we may have Odd-Length cycle.
-Augmenting Path is not well defined in such a graph (see below), hence we cannot easily implement Claude Berge's theorem like what we did with Bipartite Graph.
+In General Graph (like the graph shown in the background that has |MCM| = 4), we may have Odd-Length cycle.
+Augmenting Path is not well defined in such a graph, hence we cannot easily implement Claude Berge's theorem like what we did with Bipartite Graph.

 Jack Edmonds call a path that starts from a free vertex u, alternates between free, matched, ..., free edges, and returns to the same free vertex u as a Blossom.
 This situation is only possible if we have Odd-Length cycle, i.e., in a non-Bipartite Graph.
-Edmonds then proposed Blossom shrinking/contraction and expansion algorithm to solve this issue.
+For example, assume edge 1-2 has been matched in the graph shown in the background, then path 3-1=2-3 is a blossom.

 This algorithm can be implemented in O(V^3).